MrAvinab/IBM-cloud-Smart-Home-Energy-Advisor/README.md

 * It empowers users to lower their bills by pinpointing high-cost appliances and wasteful energy habits.

-* By analyzing usage patterns, the agent provides personalized, data-driven recommendations, not generic advice.
+* By analysing usage patterns, the agent provides personalised, data-driven recommendations, not generic advice.

 * Ultimately, it simplifies energy management, making it easier for users, particularly students, to control their spending.

 ## 🙏 Acknowledgments

-This project was created as part of the **IBM SkillsBuild Academic Hackathon**.
+This project was created as part of the **IBM SkillsBuild internship** by the **Edunet Foundation**.

-A special thanks to our instructor, **Aswini Kumar sir**, for his guidance and support.
+A special thanks to our instructor, **Aswini Kumar sir**, for his guidance and support throughout the internship.

 Powered by IBM Cloud, Watsonx AI Studio & Agent Lab.